fzero/lhl-lectures/w6d2-react-intro/README.md

 Each component can receive some data in the form of **properties** (or **props**), which look pretty much like HTML attributes.
 Once props are received, they cannot be changed.
 Think of them as function arguments.

 Components can also have an internal **state**, which reflects how a certain component looks like at a given time.
 Every time the state changes, the component is re-rendered.

+Components can also be **stateless** - i.e. they can take props, but don't have internal state.
+Usually these components are written as plain ES6 functions returning JSX.
+[You can find a good example of that in the kittens app.](kittens/src/Survey.jsx)

 The state should **not** be treated as a regular variable.
 While you can _read_ from it regularly, you must update it with `setState()` so that the component can be re-rendered properly.